13.7.12

 'Moonlight Dance' Black Scratchboard/paper 8 1/2 inches X 11 inches

-I had a lot of fun with this paper, scratching out a drawing titled, 'Moonlight Dance' on black & white scratch-board.
+I had a lot of fun with this paper, scratching out a drawing titled 'Moonlight Dance' on a black & white scratchboard, but now, with some online research, I know.

 Moonlight Dance framed by Minaz Jantz